A province-by-province look at returning to school during the COVID-19 pandemic

 Summer is coming to an end and too many Canadian politicians are pushing through plans to reopen schools despite the dangers posed COVID-19 -- dangers compounded by decades of cuts and infrastructural decay.

 Are we ready to go back?
-What are the administrators, students, teachers, education assistants, school custodial and administrative staff working in individual schools saying about the readiness of their schools to reopen? rabble.ca has always worked with people on the frontlines, and right now we are amplifying what people on the frontlines are telling us.
+What are the administrators, students, teachers, education assistants, school custodial and administrative staff working in individual schools saying about the readiness of their schools to reopen? rabble.ca has always worked with people on the front lines, and right now we are amplifying what people on the front lines are telling us.

 If you want to participate in our (Un)Safe September initiative, please tell us what you think about having to return to school in September.